hpcgarage/gs_patterns/nvbit_tracing/README.md

 As of NVBit 1.5.5, when building gsnv_trace within the NVBit source tree it *may* be required to specify a version of the CUDA which is older in order to enable NVBit to correctly emit the runtime instructions.
 Without this the gsnv_trace libary will still be built but will be unable to instrument CUDA kernels.

-For instance we were able to build a working nvgs_trace using CUDA api version 11.7 and lower and use that on higher versions of the CUDA environment such as CUDA 12.3.
+For instance we were able to build a working gsnv_trace using CUDA api version 11.7 and lower and use that on higher versions of the CUDA environment such as CUDA 12.3.
-However as of NVBit 1.5.5 it was not possible to get a working version of nvgs_trace when we build it using 12.3 directly.
+However as of NVBit 1.5.5 it was not possible to get a working version of gsnv_trace when we build it using 12.3 directly.

 Example: